erkules/advk8sworkshop/rbac.md

 Role Based Access Control

+# ETCD

+**filesystem-based key-value Store**

+* In the end this is were all is going to happens
+* Think about RBAC as filesystem privileges

 # What is it all about

 * Please remember it is about objects in etcd (database)